Editor’s note: This post was originally published on 3/9/17 and has been updated for accuracy and comprehension.

 If you’re writing content for your website – and you should be – you want to get the most bang for your efforts, right?

-To really get noticed, by Google and your audience, you need to throw some longer content in your blogging mix.
+To really get noticed by Google and your audience, you need “fresh” content on your site (meaning, regularly publishing blogs) but you should also throw some longer blogs into the mix.

 Shorter blogs, longer-form blogs, ebooks and emails should all be part of your content mix.

-But long-form content offers a few key perks.
+But long-form content offers a few key perks – like helping to increase your conversion rates.

 Long-form content is exactly what it sounds like.